GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

 ### Remove and store the headers

-The method we are using to import data isn't able to automatically handle the headers.
-Before uploading your file, make a copy of the comma-separated list of headers and remove that row from the CSV if you don't want it imported into your table.
+The method used in this tutorial to import data isn't able to automatically handle the headers.
+Before uploading your file, make a copy of the comma-separated list of headers and remove the header row from the CSV if you don't want it imported into your table.

 ### Upload the CSV file